 Pour 2 to 3 cups of this mixture around the base of the plant and allow it to soak into the soil once every two weeks during an infestation or once every three weeks as a preventative.

 Your tomato plant will absorb the neem through its roots, turning it into a systemic insecticide.

 The oil remains in your plant for up to 22 days, targeting piercing insects and infections.

-In this form, the oil mimics an insect’s natural hormones, causing them to stop eating.
+The oil mimics an insect’s natural hormones in this form, causing them to stop eating.

-It can also interrupt progression to the next growth stage in nymphs and cause infertility in adults.
+It can also interrupt progression to the next growth stage in nymphs and cause adult infertility.